Socialtalents/SocialTalents.MongoSync/README.md

 # Deployment

 Here is script for linux, but for windows logic is the same.

 Navigate to folder with scripts and json files, install mongosync tool, run import.

+In case you need to install dotnet core follow first 2 steps from official documentation: https://www.microsoft.com/net/learn/get-started/linuxubuntu

 ```
 cd /MongoSync